csebooks/ds-algorithms/content.en/algorithm-design-techniques/_index.md

 Therefore, if at any point in the computation of an-1mod n we discover a violation of this theorem, we can conclude that n is definitely not prime.
 If we use power, from Section 2.4.4, we

 see that there will be several opportunities to apply this test.
 We modify this routine to perform operations mod n, and apply the test of Theorem 10.11.
 This strategy is implemented in Figure 10.62.
-Because power needs to return two pieces of information, we pass the address of these items ( result and what\_n\_is ) by pointers.
+Because power needs to return two pieces of information, we pass the address of these items ( result and what_n_is ) by pointers.

-Recall that if test\_prime returns DEFINITELY\_COMPOSITE, it has proven that n cannot be prime.
+Recall that if test_prime returns DEFINITELY_COMPOSITE, it has proven that n cannot be prime.
 The proof is nonconstructive, because it gives no method of actually finding the factors.
 It has been shown that for any (sufficiently large) n, at most (n - 9)/4 values of a fool this algorithm.
-Thus, if a is chosen at random, and the algorithm answers PROBABLY\_PRIME, then the algorithm is correct at least 75 percent of the time.
-Suppose test\_prime is run 50 times.
+Thus, if a is chosen at random, and the algorithm answers PROBABLY_PRIME, then the algorithm is correct at least 75 percent of the time.
+Suppose test_prime is run 50 times.
 The probability that the algorithm is fooled once is at most 1/4.
 Thus, the probability that 50 independent random

 trials fool the algorithm is never more than 1/450 = 2-100.
 This is actually a very conservative estimate, which holds for only a few choices of n.
 Even so, one is more likely to see a hardware error than an incorrect claim of primality.

 页码，54/83Structures, Algorithm Analysis: CHAPTER 10: ALGORITHM DESIGN TECH...

-2006-1-27mk:@MSITStore:K:\\Data.Structures.and.Algorithm.Analysis.in.C.chm::/...
+2006-1-27mk:@MSITStore:K:Data.Structures.and.Algorithm.Analysis.in.C.chm::/...

 10.5.
 Backtracking Algorithms